onzfonz/comp227/src/content/4/en/part4c.md

 }
 ```

-The type of the field is <i>ObjectId</i> that references <i>note</i>-style documents.
+The type of the field is `ObjectId` that references *note*-style documents.
 Mongo does not inherently know that this is a field that references notes, the syntax is purely related to and defined by Mongoose.

-Let's expand the schema of the note defined in the <i>models/note.js</i> file so that the note contains information about the user who created it:
+Let's expand the schema of the note defined in the *models/note.js* file so that the note contains information about the user who created it:

 ```js
 const noteSchema = new mongoose.Schema({